jarikmarwede/Start-Menu-Helper/README.md

 ## How to use
 ### :exclamation: Warning
+> [!CAUTION]
-This program can delete or destroy your start menu if you configure it the wrong way.
+> This program can delete or destroy your start menu if you configure it the wrong way.
 So be careful and __do not switch on an option without knowing what it does__.
 It is advised that you make a [backup](#floppy_disk-backup) of the start menu folders before you use this program.

 ### :floppy_disk: Backup
 To backup your Start menu you just have to copy two folders to a save place on your computer.